Terry Samuels Is Back To Talk About Some Basic Website Schema Questions

 Terry Samuels: No, it’s really not.
-I mean, there’s different types of schemes.
-There’s microdata, there’s inline, there’s all different kinds of things.
+I mean, there are different types of schemes.
+There’s microdata, there’s inline, there are all different kinds of things.
 JSON is the one that’s the most reliable and becoming the standard, but schema inside of a div, it was kind of like the old school way because it was, micro-data was even the oldest way and it’s actually going away.
-So the old ways of doing schema, and this is where it was really find out that it really do much good.
+So the old ways of doing schema, and this is where it was really found out that it really does much good.

 And the bad part of it is, is when you have some div-type stuff, this stuff is typically in the code of the website or the code or the theme.
 So that even gets harder to find.
 So I had one that, it was probably hard-coded in 15 different places in the code and it literally took hours to clear up the original schema just to get rid of it because it was the old div code or the old… They would even hard-code JSON code in there, which I still don’t understand.

 Jesse Dolan: Are you talking about one of our projects by the way?
 Just subtly giving me a shot here?
 Okay.